 - We consider a restaurant to be comparable in the first full quarter following the eighteenth month of operations.
 Change in comparable restaurant sales reflect changes in sales for the comparable group of restaurants over a specified period of time.
-Due to the inclusion of a 53rd week in fiscal 2012, there is a one-week calendar shift in the comparison of fiscal 2013 ended December 29, 2013, to fiscal 2012 ended December 30, 2012.
+Due to the inclusion of a 53rd week in fiscal 2012, there is a one-week calendar shift in the comparison of fiscal 2013 to fiscal 2012.
 As a result, our comparable restaurant sales calculation above for 2013 is based on comparing sales in the fiscal year 2013 to sales in the comparable 52-week calendar period ended December 30, 2012.
-Sales for the same 32 restaurants in the comparable restaurant base in the year ended December 29, 2013 increased 2.1% as compared to the 52-week period ended December 23, 2012. - Our change in comparable restaurant sales calculation above for 2012, is based upon comparable sales for the 52-weeks ended December 23, 2012 as compared to comparable sales for the fiscal year ended December 25, 2011. - (3) Average check is calculated by dividing revenue by number of entrées sold for a given period of time.
+Sales for the same 32 restaurants in the comparable restaurant base for the year ended December 29, 2013 increased 2.1% as compared to the 52-week period ended December 23, 2012. - Our change in comparable restaurant sales calculation above for fiscal 2012, is based upon comparable sales for the 52-weeks ended December 23, 2012 as compared to comparable sales for fiscal 2011.